guisantosalves/spotify_clone_react/README.md

 # Spotify clone

-I am working on in this project
+I am working on in this project now